cypherpunk-academy/2064/en/037_2021_Surprising message.md

 Not even Marwin.

 She closed her eyes.
-In 20 minutes Achmed would come here and she would disappear from here forever.
+In 20 minutes, Achmed would come here, and she would disappear from here forever.
 He had said that he would take her over to the other side, to Saudi Arabia, that was only 35 km.
 Achmed was Bedouin, he had a large family, with many connections, also in Saudi Arabia.
 "We'll help each other," he had said, "we've been doing this for centuries."
 That was her best option now.
 The Saudi Coast Guard was brutal, but it was also slow and not particularly motivated.
 Saudi Intelligence?
-Didn't sound very scary to her anymore.
+It didn't sound terrifying to her anymore.
-20 minutes time.
+20 minutes.
 Could she dare?

 All her thoughts disappeared and she started typing: